michaelnisi/pushup/README.md

     pushup file ...
     pushup directory

-In the first synopsis form, pushup uploads the content of git-repo's latest commit.
+In the first synopsis form, pushup uploads the content of the git-repo's latest commit.
 In the second synopsis form, a list of files is copied to S3; while in the third form, a directory and its entire subtree is copied.
+If you `pushup` without arguments, the current directory will be used.

 Pushup's CLI retrieves the AWS security credentials from its environment; thus, you have to export them: